Bernie Sanders Headlines Rallies To Support Obamacare And Save Health Care

 — Bernie Sanders (@BernieSanders) January 15, 2017

 NPR reports that the Senator used the power of social media and email to organize Our First Stand, the first act to Save Health Care.
-Sanders nearly 5 million Twitter supporters were urged to find a rally in their local area and attend.
+Sanders nearly five million Twitter supporters were urged to find a rally in their local area and attend.
 Although Democrats have little voice in Washington after the GOP takeover, some thought it was critical that the party make a dramatic stand to gather support for the fight against repeal.

 “The immediate goal of the rallies is to show Republicans that the majority of people are against repealing the Affordable Care Act…Our job today is to defend the ACA.
 Our job tomorrow is to bring about a Medicare-for-all, single-payer system.”